Published: 07 February 2023

 Please read the guidance on the excess treatment costs webpage on the funding of excess treatment costs prior to completing your application.

 These are the patient care costs that would continue to be incurred if the patient care service in question continued to be provided after the R&D activity has stopped.
 In determining NHS treatment costs you must assume that the patient care service being assessed will continue even though there may be no plans for it to do so.
 Where patient care is being provided which differs from the normal, standard, treatment for that condition (either an experimental treatment or a service in a different location from where it would normally be given), the difference between the total treatment costs and the costs of the “usual standard care" (if any) constitutes excess treatment cost/saving, but is nonetheless part of the treatment cost, not an NHS support or research cost.
 These costs should be determined in conjunction with your NHS body or provider of NHS services and their commissioners.

-For further information, please see: attributing the costs of health and social care research and development (AcoRD)
+For further information, please see the attributing the costs of health and social care research and development (AcoRD) guidance.

 Management and Governance

 If yes, has ethics approval already been obtained?

 - A list of references cited in the application (maximum 3 pages A4).